 Fixed Implant-Supported Dentures

 Because these dentures are permanently affixed to your implants, they offer the most realistic look and feel.
 Since you won’t have to remove them every night for cleaning, you may even forget that you’re wearing dentures at all.
 For traditional fixed implant-supported dentures, patients need to have sufficient bone density in the jaw for support.
-When bone loss has occurred, grafts will be needed in order for implants to be successful, although All-on-4 restorations may also be an option for some of these patients.
+When bone loss has occurred, grafts will be needed in order for implants to be successful, although Full Arch on 4 Dental Implants restorations may also be an option for some of these patients.

 Cleaning your fixed implant-supported dentures is as easy as brushing, just like you would with natural teeth, but cleaning around your dentures may pose a challenge.
 This is because there’s still a small amount of space that needs to be cleaned where the restoration meets your gum.
 Water flossers, floss threaders, and small interproximal brushes can help make this easier.